 However, strategic asset allocation is still far from random: Diversification is a widely accepted approach to constructing portfolios.
 This approach goes back to Harry Markowitz and his Modern Portfolio Theory.
 Markowitz introduced mean-variance optimization and the concept of the Efficient Frontier.
 Portfolios along the Efficient Frontier maximize the return per unit of risk.
-Markowitz calculates the Efficient Frontier from the estimated returns of the portfolio assets, and the covariance matrix describing the correlation between these assets.
+Markowitz calculates the Efficient Frontier from the estimated returns of the portfolio assets and the covariance matrix describing their correlation.

 Combining these two views leads us to Strategic Asset Allocation.
 Portfolios based on this mindset are ubiquitous, the 60/40 being one of the most prominent examples.

 Shorter Time Horizons and Tactical Asset Allocation

 While we generally believe in efficient markets, there are cracks in this foundation.
 Markets display some known anomalies, and correlations between asset classes are far from stable.
 Tactical Asset Allocation attempts to take advantage of this by replacing buy-and-hold with active management.